 Ever had to operate a complicated piece of machinery?
 There are buttons to push, and levers to pull, and they all do specific things and must be done in a specific order or they won’t work.
 Well, if you help run an organization, you can empathize with the struggle.
-It’s tough to navigate the complicated intricacies of employee engagement and manage employee performance.
+It’s tough to navigate the complicated intricacies of employee engagement and oversee an employee performance management system.
 That’s why we surveyed more than 1,000 U.S.-based, full-time employees: to find out what works for reward and recognition programs so HR and business leaders could navigate them more easily.
 Here’s what we found:

 It’s no surprise that most employees prefer money as a reward or recognition for a job well done.
 What is a surprise is how many employees prefer a title promotion over a raise and how much an email from an executive is worth to a lot of employees.
 Check out the details here.